Mark1-15/project-1/README.md

 {Stack overflow link}(https://www.w3schools.com/howto/howto_css_image_center.asp)

-I also used previous examples of adding a media query into the css file of the project.
+I also used previous examples of adding a media query into the css file of the project, as the logo image in the top of the screen wouldn't automatically move to the correct position when changing screen sizes.
 Here ia a link to the previous project I worked on coding alongside members from code institute:

 {My Boardwalk Games Project}(https://github.com/Mark1-15/boardwalk-games/blob/main/assets/css/style.css)

 ##### Code Testing

-I firstly, to test my HTML code I used the industry recognised W3C Markup validator (link below).
+Firstly, to test my HTML code I used the industry recognised W3C Markup validator (link below).
 When I first did this a number of errors arose as the image names that I am using for this project had spaces in the file titles, spaces are invalid for file titles in HTML.
 I therefore removed the spaces and added a - in it's place.
 The validator also pointed out that I had used the the ID "about-us" twice, for 2 different elements.
 Because of this, i changed this attribute from an ID to a class which solved the issue.
-I then also added a did in the footer socials section, and moved the closing paragraph element which was at the end ov the social links section, closing it off.
+I then also added a div in the footer socials section, and moved the closing paragraph element which was at the end of the social links section, closing it off.
 But this was changed with a div element and the paragraph closing element was moved to after the 'follow our socials:' text.
-A warning remained as I had not used a specific heading element but this was no issue as no heading element was used until after the logo and carousel in index.html.
+A warning remained as I had not used a specific heading element but this was not an issue as no heading element was used until after the logo and carousel in index.html.

 ![HTML No errors in Validator](readme-documents/image-13.png)

 [View HTML Validator here](https://validator.w3.org/)

 For booking-form.html, some of the aria labels in the input fields were noted incorrectly as well as the same paragraph problem in index.html.
 I have now corrected this and tested in the validator.
-A seen below, no errors are found in this html form.
+As seen below, no errors are found in this html form.

 ![HTML No errors in Validator](readme-documents/image-18.png)